Overview

 You'll manipulate a number of pedals and levers to rotate the crane and raise and lower its boom and one or more load lines.
 Some or all of these operations may be performed simultaneously.

-Certification is required when operating mobile cranes with a lifting capacity of fifteen tons (13.6 tonnes) and over.
+Certification is required when operating mobile cranes with a lifting capacity of 13 tons (13.6 tonnes) and over.
 You may drive the crane to the job site, rig the machine up (pin the boom and pendant cables and pull the hoist cable in preparation for operation), and set up the machine for the lift (make it level and stable) using blocking and levelling materials.

 To work in this trade, certification is required.
 This means that you must either be a registered apprentice who is working under the guidance of a certified journeyperson or you must be a certified journeyperson yourself.